plone/buildout.coredev/docs/git.rst

    When things go bad you will **love** this command.

-   It effectively shows you a histogram of what happened on the repository, allowing you to rollback you repository to a previous stage.
+   It effectively shows you a histogram of what happened on the repository, allowing you to rollback your repository to a previous stage.

    Extremely useful once a bad interactive rebase has happened.